SylviaMakuch/sofia-ai/README.md

 # Sofia AI
 Sofia AI is a web application that uses the ChatGPT API to create a chatbot that can chat with you like your best friend.
-It is built using HTML, CSS, and JavaScript.
+It is built using HTML, CSS, and TypeScript.

 ## How to use
 Open the Sofia AI website.